there4/markdown-resume/README.md

 ## Quickstart

-    php ./build/build.php --source resume/sample.md
+    php ./bin/resume.php --source resume/sample.md
-    php ./build/build.php --source resume/sample.md --pdf
+    php ./bin/resume.php --source resume/sample.md --pdf

 ## Options

 If you want to edit your markdown resume in your editor while watching it update in your browser, run this command:

-    watch php ./build/build.php -s resume/sample.md -r
+    watch php ./bin/resume.php -s resume/sample.md -r

-This makes the build script run periodically, and html document will refresh every two seconds.
+This makes the build script run periodically, and html document will refresh every two seconds via a meta tag.
 Open the `./ouput/sample.html` file in your browser, and then just save your markdown document when you want to see a fresh preview.

 ## Development